jdpreston30/PGD-postop-metabolomics/README.md

 - **System dependencies**: Pandoc, ImageMagick, GraphViz, GDAL, HDF5, LaTeX
 - **Guaranteed identical results** regardless of host system or when run
 - **Key packages**: mixOmics 6.32.0, limma 3.64.3, ggplot2 4.0.1, igraph 2.2.1, MetaboAnalystR 4.2.0
-- **Automatic loading**: All 79 dependencies from `DESCRIPTION` loaded via helper functions
+- **Automatic loading**: All dependencies from `DESCRIPTION` loaded via helper functions

-All outputs (figures, tables, pathway results) will be saved to your local `Outputs/` directory.
+All outputs (figures, tables, etc.) will be saved to your local `Outputs/` directory.

 #### Testing the Container